nadako/HaxeManual/gitbook/type-system-module-sub-types.md

 private abstract A { ... }
 ```

-> ##### Define: Private type
->
+{% define "Private type" %}
-> A type can be made private by using the `private` modifier.
+A type can be made private by using the `private` modifier.
 As a result, the type can only be directly accessed from within the [module](dictionary.md#define-module) it is defined in.

->
-> Private types, unlike public ones, do not become a member of their containing package.
+Private types, unlike public ones, do not become a member of their containing package.
+{% enddefine %}

 The accessibility of types can be controlled more fine-grained by using [access control](lf-access-control.md).